 Spirit

 Paul relies heavily upon the concept of spirit to explain to the Corinthians how the spirit of God operates.
-Throughout his First Letter to the Corinthians 2:10–16 (NABRE), the Greek word used is pneuma, which literally means a “breeze” or “wind,” and from that meaning the word also comes to mean breath.
+Throughout the First Letter of Paul to the Corinthians 2:10–16 (NABRE), the Greek word used is pneuma, which literally means a “breeze” or “wind,” and from that meaning the word also comes to mean breath.
 This concept was typical in the ancient languages and the same meaning can be attributed to the Hebrew word ruach and the Latin word spiritus.
 These words characterize the act of breathing possessed by all living things—they refer to the physical act of drawing breath.

 As important as what these words each mean is what they do not mean.
 In the ancient languages, spirit or breath as a concept was distinct from the concept of soul or the seat of the intellect.
 In Greek, the word for soul is psyche.
 In Latin, it’s anima, and in Hebrew it’s nephesh.
 All of these words originally had something to do with breath or wind, though there is a clear conceptual distinction between the words meaning soul and those meaning spirit.
 The words meaning soul refer to a more abstract and less physical notion or breath or life.

-With this distinction in mind, we can now take a look at the First Letter to the Corinthians 2:10–11 (NABRE) in which Paul writes: “For the Spirit scrutinizes everything, even the depths of God.
+With this distinction in mind, we can now take a look at the First Letter of Paul to the Corinthians 2:10–11 (NABRE) in which Paul writes: “For the Spirit scrutinizes everything, even the depths of God.
 Among human beings, who knows what pertains to a person except the spirit of the person that is within?
 Similarly, no one knows what pertains to God except the Spirit of God.”

 The Greek word in use here, probably somewhat surprisingly, is pneuma.
 In the passage cited above, Paul seems to be writing about the seat of intellect, and so it’s important to ask why he’s using pneuma rather than psyche.
 The obvious answer is that he’s not actually writing about the spirit of a human person so much as about the Spirit of God.